 Google Consent Mode

-Below is a minimal example of how to do this:
+Below is a minimal example:

 <!-- Load GTM container as usual -->

-<script
+<script async src="https://www.googletagmanager.com/gtag/js?id=G-XXXXXXX"></script>

 <script>